EduuardoPerez/course-of-ChatGPT-prompt-engineering-for-developer/README.md

 ![Model Limitations: Hallucinations](classes/src/class02-model-limitations-hallucinations.png)

-To mitigate the issue of model limitations and prevent the generation of fabricated ideas or "hallucinations," it is important to consider the model's knowledge boundaries when developing applications with large language models.
+To mitigate the issue of model limitations and prevent the generation of fabricated ideas or "hallucinations," it is important to consider the model's knowledge boundaries when developing applications with large language models (LLMs).
 One approach to reduce hallucinations is to ask the model to provide answers based on relevant quotes from a text source, ensuring that the generated answers can be traced back to their original context.

 ##### Example of an Hallucination of the LLM